stakater/kubestackplus-docs/content/about/cloud-providers/stakater-cloud.md

 Stakater is headquartered in Sweden.

-Stakater Cloud is a Kubernetes-first European cloud solution, currently available in the Netherlands.
+Stakater Cloud is a Kubernetes-first European cloud solution, with its first region in the Netherlands.
 It offers fully managed OpenShift and Stakater App Agility Platform (SAAP) services, ensuring a seamless and efficient cloud-native experience for your applications.

 ## Instance Types